satmapkit/AlongTrackSimulator/docs/GettingStarted.md

 ats = AlongTrackSimulator();
 ```

-The simulator has a list satellite altimetry missions, found by calling `ats.missions()`, of which there are 8 operatoring as of this writing,
+The simulator has a list satellite altimetry missions, found by calling `ats.missions()`, of which there are 8 operating as of this writing,

 ```matlab
 ats.currentMissions()